XZ-YAN/CMOT-Dataset/README.md

 * Without permission, the CMOT dataset should only be used for non-commercial scientific research purposes.

 ## Citing the CMOT Dataset
 If you find this repo useful in your research, please consider citing: Yan Xuzhong*, Jin Rui, Zhang Hong, Gao Hui, Xu Suyuan (2024).
-Computer vision-based intelligent monitoring of disruptions due to construction machinery arrival delay.
+Computer Vision-based Intelligent Monitoring of Disruptions due to Construction Machinery Arrival Delay.
 Journal of Computing in Civil Engineering.
 39(3): 0402501.